odennav/docker-card-site/README.md

-# Deploying the Card website with Docker and Nginx
+# Deploying the Card website with Docker

 Deployment automated with bash scripts.